These vegan chickpea burgers are the perfect alternative to traditional meat burgers! Easy to make, full of protein and so flavorful.

-A good burger doesn’t have to be fancy.
-I took simple whole food ingredients to create this amazing vegan chickpea burger that can be paired with anything!
+A good burger doesn't have to be fancy.
+I took simple whole food ingredients to create this amazing vegan burger recipe that can be paired with anything!

 Making a homemade veggie burger is not as hard as you may think.
 The key is knowing the combination of ingredients to get them to stick.
 You need moisture but you also need those that suck up the extra wetness for that perfect texture.

-The base of these chickpea burgers have the perfect combo of wet to dry.
-They also have plenty of flavor so that they can stand alone:
+The base of these vegan chickpea burgers have the perfect combo of wet to dry.
+They also have plenty of flavor so that they can stand alone.

 - Smoked paprika

 How to Make Chickpea Burgers

 Once you gather all you need for the chickpea veggie burgers, the rest is super easy!
 Here are the few steps it takes for dinner to be ready:

 - Pulse everything in a food processor until crumbly.

 - Shape into patties and cook.

 Vegan Burger Topping Ideas